MHV1999/Dashbord_Full_Backend/README.md

    docker-compose up --build
    ```

-This will start the app, PostgreSQL, and Redis.
+This will start the app on port 8081, PostgreSQL, and Redis.

 ## Verification Checklist